One of the best gifts I received from a friend post-birth, was the recipe and supplies for homemade baby wipes.

 Pour the mixture into your wipes container.

-Add the cut paper towels and let sit for about an hour until all the liquid spreads throughout the paper towels.
+Add the cut paper towels and let them sit for about an hour until all the liquid spreads throughout the paper towels.

-Pull wipes from center.
+Pull wipes from the center.

 It’s unbelievably easy!
 And I simply love this particular brand of baby wash which I bought from Target.